Ampexqt/Student-Information-Management-System/README.md

 6. Set school year & max students
 7. Save

+### Step 3: Add Students
+1. Go to **Student Management**
+2. Click **Add Student**
+3. Fill in student details
+4. Select grade and assign to a class
+5. Save

 ### View Schedules
 - Click **Show Schedule Overview** to see all classes by shift, with subjects, teachers, and rooms.

 ### Manage Students
-1. Go to **Student Management**
-2. Add students with grade info
-3. Assign to classes
-4. Monitor class capacity
+- Monitor class capacity and student assignments in the Student Management section.

 ---